debashish49/WorkPlus/README.md

 	Use appropriate command to navigate into the project directory:

 		cd WorkPlus	 #make sure you are in the right folder to begin with

-	Activate a virtual environment (Optional):
+	Activate a virtual environment (optional):

 		virtualenv env